-In 2002, after high school, I received an Air Force ROTC Scholarship to attend college.
-I graduated from the University of San Diego in 2006, and commissioned into the Air Force immediately.
+After high school, I received an Air Force ROTC Scholarship to attend college.
+I graduated from the University of San Diego, and commissioned into the Air Force immediately.
 Instead of going straight onto active duty, I was selected for a competitive program through the Air Force JAG Corps that allowed me to attend law school before serving my active duty time.

 I attended law school at Chapman University School of Law.
 From the very beginning, I loved everything about law school – the theory, the case studies, and especially the legal writing.
 In law school, I received eleven awards for getting the top grade in a class.
 I was also picked to be an editor of the law school’s most prestigious law journal.
 I also worked for a federal appeals judge.
 Every year, I was ranked #1 in my class, and in 2009, I graduated summa cum laude as the valedictorian of my class.